KennethEnevoldsen/Exp-Meth-III-Tutorials/scaling.md

 *note* that scale is a class matrix, which might cause problems.
 If you want scale to return a numeric vector (a list of numbers) use `scale(x)[[1]]`.

+FAQ
+---

+### How do i include formula in my R markdown?

+You first need to install a latex distribution on your system e.g. using the following install command `tinytex::install_tinytex()` You also need to set your header to output latex.
+The header for this script is for
+example:
+`--- title: "Tutorial_Scaling" author: "Kenneth C. Enevoldsen" date: "10/14/2019" header-includes:    - \usepackage{bbm} output:     html_document: md_document --- You then include latex using the double dollarsigns, in the following way:`
+*x* − *x̄*
+\`